theQRL/theqrl.org/content/blog/2021/last-month-at-qrl-april-2021/index.md

 Will continued quantum advancements threaten Bitcoin and other altcoin transactions?

-Listen as we discuss The Quantum Resistant Ledger (QRL) a cryptocurrency taking a post-quantum safe approach to blockchain.
+Listen as we discuss The Quantum Resistant Ledger (QRL), a cryptocurrency taking a post-quantum safe approach to blockchain.
 While BTC’s value may plummet at even the threat of quantum tampering, QRLs should remain immune.
 Can Bitcoin learn a thing or two and adapt?
 Will the value of QRL go up with the growing quantum industry?

 https://www.protiviti.com/US-en/insights/podcast-bitcoin-may-be-doomed-what-can-we-learn-quantum-resistant-ledger